Burmese Tofu

 vegan-recipe-burmese-tofu

-Next time I make this I’ll add more spices to the batter and try fresh ones, rather then powder, for the garlic at least.
+Next time I make this I’ll add more spices to the batter and try fresh ones, rather than powder, for the garlic at least.

 Ingredients